spaceysun/RepData_PeerAssessment2/Assignment_2.md

 ## 2. Data Processing

-### Question 1: Across the United States, which types of events (as indicated in the EVTYPE variable) are most harmful with respect to population health?
+### QUESTION 1: Across the United States, which types of events (as indicated in the EVTYPE variable) are most harmful with respect to population health?

 Loading packages